Seedlings in raised bed

 Ready to Build Another One

-Our raised bed has worked out so well this year, I bought all the materials to build another one.
-I am really looking forward to another day of being unsupervised with the power tools. ?
+Our DIY raised bed has worked out so well this year, I bought all the materials to build another one.
+I am really looking forward to another day of being unsupervised with the power tools.

-Building a raised bed is not difficult and does not require a lot of expensive equipment or woodworking experience.
+Building a raised garden bed is not difficult and does not require a lot of expensive equipment or woodworking experience.
 You would be surprised how much food or herbs you can grow in a 4 ft. x 8 ft. bed.
 Being even one foot off the ground is easier to work on and the 4 ft. width makes it easy to reach everything.
 Next year I plan to set up soaker hoses or a drip line for effortless watering, but the 4 ft. x 8 ft. size is easy to water even when you are watering by hand.

 Remember, “when you garden you grow” and “playing in the soil is good for the soul.”
 Now go grow something!
 You’ll be so glad you did.